torjc01/DB33/masonicHall.md

       Of right and truth, to be the shrine.
       How shall we build it, strong and fair,
       The holy house of praise and prayer…
-      This house, this, polace, this God’s home,
+      This house, this, palace, this God’s home,
       This temple with a holy dome,
       Must be in all proportions fit,
       That heavenly messengers may come